kangjunbin/SpanFS/README.md

 }
 #The guide to using SpanFS

-First, make the SpanFS on-disk structures by using our modified mke2fs
+First, make the SpanFS on-disk structures by using our modified mke2fs (Parameter N would be the number of domains to be created)

      e2fsprogs-1.42.8/misc/mke2fs -t ext4 -J size=64 -p N /dev/fioa

 Then, mount SpanFS